 On my way out of Melbourne, I headed down towards Phillip Island.
 During this journey we stopped off at a wildlife park, I believe was Great Ocean Road Wildlife Park.
 There we engaged with the local wildlife and I had my first dingo encounter.

 Back aboard the camper van, I headed along the Great Ocean Road.
 Along here we visited The Twelve Apostles, had a walk along the spectacular coastline and visited one stretch of the Great Ocean Road, whereby, in particular, earns the title Shipwreck Coast more than other locations.
 Encompassing miles of cliff and Southern Ocean, this part of coastline were once fatal sea traps for the unsuspecting sailor.
 Loch Ard Gorge is one of them.

-The following day I continued down to Philip Island, arriving there in the late afternoon/evening.
+The following day I continued down to Phillip Island, arriving there in the late afternoon/evening.
 This is the perfect time to see the Penguin Parade.
-The camera came out, of course.
+The camera came out of course.
 In the next blog I’ll include what was captured on this trip…